dmostowfi/Discz-Spotify-Script/README.md

 ### 4. Testing

 * Used unittest Python library to run various unit tests in testing.py
 * Created a helper function called api_call_counter to count the number of API calls in a rolling 30-second period.
 * Also manually tested using print statements, such as tracking the results of api_call_counter and measuring the final length of artist_data.

-## How to run the script
-TO DO
+"If I had more time" sidenote #5: Additional unit tests I would have run include:
+* simulating receiving 429 response code and testing behavior on `get_genres`, `get_categories`, `get_niche_genres`, and `add_artists` (separately and together)
+* confirm insertion into `artist_data` dictionary (did so manually instead)
+* simulate token expiration

+## Thank you!

+Thank you for the opportunity to work on this challenge, and special thanks to Emily for your mentorship and collaboration throughout this process.
+Your partnership was just what I needed to continue making progress!